-Several bills have been introduced in recent Congresses to completely exclude CRP payments from self-employment income.8 Most were simply referred to committee, and no hearings were held.9
+Several bills have been introduced in recent Congresses to exclude CRP payments from self-employment income.8 Most were referred to committee, and no hearings were held.9

-During the first session of the 110th Congress, two similar bills were introduced.10 Again, they were referred to committee.
+During the first session of the 110th Congress, two similar bills, H.R.
+2659 and S. 1155, were introduced.
+Again, they were referred to committee.
 However, in S. 2242, the Heartland, Habitat, Harvest, and Horticulture Act of 2007, the issue was approached in a different manner.
-This approach has been adopted in H.R.
-2419 - the "Farm Bill."11
+This approach was adopted in the Senate amendments to H.R.
+2419.
+The final provisions of the 2008 Farm Bill came from the conference committee.